b13/b_dropdown/README.md

 Attribute name | Type | Description
 -------------- | ---- | -----------
-$el | jQuery | jQuery collection that contains the options HTML element. href | string/undefined | The url if the option is a link. index | number | The index of the option. isLink | boolean/undefined | Is true if the option contains a link. label | string | The label value of the option. value | string | Tha value of the option.
+$el | jQuery | jQuery collection that contains the options HTML element. index | number | The index of the option. label | string | The label value of the option. value | string | Tha value of the option.